geoloe/ggscluster/README.md

-# GGSCluster - Dockerized OpenSearch, Nginx, Pi-hole and Logstash
+# GGSCluster - Dockerized OpenSearch (Dashboards) with Nginx, Pi-hole, Apache, and Logstash

 GGSCluster is a Docker Compose-based project to deploy a secure, self-hosted OpenSearch cluster with OpenSearch Dashboards, Nginx as a reverse proxy, and Pi-hole as a DNS resolver.
 This project enables secure HTTPS access to OpenSearch services and custom DNS resolution within a LAN environment.

-Logstash is an optional tool for ingesting data to the cluster.
+Logstash is an optional tool for ingesting data into the cluster.
 It is already configured.

-It can be customized to use another domain.
-Just adjust the nginx reverse proxy configuration, the CNs in the Cluster/Certificates and in your Router/Switch and Pihole DNS configuration.
+This setup can be customized to use another domain.
+Just adjust the Nginx reverse proxy configuration, the CNs in the Cluster/Certificates, and your Router/Switch and Pi-hole DNS configuration.

 ## Features